tomrains/miscProjects/projects/vanishing-chess/README.md

 **Rules

+NOW i am going to move them, then check for check, and be able to move them back if in check also should add variable about, if you've castled once on your team, then of course you cant castle again...
+...obvious but probably useful.

-**OKAY, im working on castling - this will be a piece of cake compared to other movements!
+**OKAY, im working on castling - this will be a piece of cake compared to other movements! important castling functionality i just remembered:
+    if you pass through check while castling, then castle must be disallowed. add this last. i already have an outline for this to work anyway

 okay, black checkmate functionality now working. will check for bugs later on. even getting a super simple AI...
 ...i think would help make it more interesting to check for bugs.

+castling functionality:
+disallow castle if white king has moved disallow castle if black king has moved disallow if particular rook has moved variables for: each rook: if moved each king if moved

+also of course, only allow if the spaces between them are all currently empty

+now just need to add the "if king is trying to move to one of these squares"

+next i'll add the castling function, which can be called if king attempts to move two or three awee to particular squares...
+...this can be part of king move as well.

+allow the king to move to these particular squares ... maybe even make sure they want to castle.

 the 'move king' and 'kill the attacker' portions seem to be working - wahoo!